My Keurig Brewer Won’t Turn On

 - Unplug the coffee maker and remove the water reservoir.
 Let your Keurig sit unplugged for an hour.
 Sometimes the issue can be fixed with the reservoir removed.

 - If you are still having issues, there may be an issue with the Keurig brewer itself.
-You may want to reach out to Keurig to see if there is anything they can do.
+You may want to look into one of these replacements instead.

 My Keurig Brewer is Leaking Water